Known For : Tiger's Leap Rajmachi Fort Imagicaa

 Perched on the foothills of Sahyadri, Khandala provides for a perfect weekend respite for the Mumbai population, with its scenic valleys, grassy hills, serene lakes and misty waterfalls.
 The monsoon season lasts till September.

 Deriving its name from the five hills surrounding it, Panchgani is a popular hill station near Mahabaleshwar, famous for its various sunset/sunrise points and scenic valley view.
 It receives comparatively less rainfall than Mahabaleshwar and has beautiful valleys and rock formations to boast.
-It has Asia's second largest mountain plateau called Table Land.
+It has Asia's second-largest mountain plateau called Table Land.
 Apart from this, Sydney Point, Devil's Kitchen and Parsi Point are some other attractions.
 It is one of the best places to visit near Mumbai in monsoons.

 An envelope of green with gushing waterfalls, Karnala is one of the closest places near Mumbai situated just 80 kms away.
 Treks or drive through Karnala from Mumbai offers a majestic view of the misty Sahyadri Ranges in the monsoon.
 The waterfalls are refreshing and the Karnala Fort has much to explore.
 Karnala Bird Sanctuary is home to some of the most exotic birds.
 Monsoon sees a variety of migratory birds.

 When you think of a weekend place to visit near Mumbai in monsoons, the first thing you think about is quiet and calm.
 Then what better than Matheran, which has a rule of no vehicles allowed within the town!
 Just the journey to Matheran is exciting, a train ride in a heritage railway and travel around the town on horseback or hand-pulled rickshaws.
-The hills themselves have much to offer as the clouds practically descend over it in the monsoon and with an adjoining valley it has over 30 lookout points, the beautiful Charlotte Lake and the ancient Pisarnath Mahadev Temple.
+The hills themselves have much to offer as the clouds practically descend over it in the monsoon and with an adjoining valley, it has over 30 lookout points, the beautiful Charlotte Lake and the ancient Pisarnath Mahadev Temple.

 The highest peak in the Sahyadri Ranges (1646m) of Maharashtra, it doesn’t get better than this.
 Filled with lush vegetation which also sees a lot of springs and streams during monsoon, Kalsubai Peak is a great monsoon getaway near Mumbai or Pune.
 It has a temple at the top and offers a magnificent view of the backwaters of Bhandardara.
 An ideal trekking place for adventure enthusiasts; one can also head to the Bhandardara Dam nearby which often overflows in the monsoon.